Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/ConfigurationFiles.md

       - **appSecret**: Application Secret(its value is dependent of the host name used)
       - **hostname**: Host name used to connect to the Rainbow server (examples: **openrainbow.com**, **openrainbow.net**, ...)
       - **oauthPorts**: Optional - used only in OAuth authentication context - List of port to use for the redirect Uri
+      - **ssoRedirectUrl**: Optional - used only in SSO authentication context - SSO redirect Uri

   - **usersConfig**: Permits to define one or several accounts
       - **iniFolderPath**: String (".\\logs" by default) - Folder path where INI file of this account will be stored.
 If possible use the same folder where logs are store - see **logFolderPath** in [File exeSettings.json](#exeSettings.json)